mynl/aggregate/doc/2_user_guides/2_x_actuary_student.rst

 **Audience:** Actuarial science university students and actuarial analysts.

-**Prerequisites:** Familiarity with aggregate probability distributions as covered on SOA STAM, CAS MAS I, or IFOA CS-2, and basic insurance terminology from insurance company operations.
+**Prerequisites:** Familiarity with aggregate probability distributions as covered on actuarial society exams and basic insurance terminology from insurance company operations.

 **See also:** :doc:`2_x_student` for a more basic introduction; :doc:`../2_User_Guides` for other applications.